Archive for the ‘Business Finance’ Category

 While this would appear intuitive on the surface to most, there are two key areas where the information is lacking.

-First, Business Finance applications do not connect the different areas together.
+First, business finance applications do not connect the different areas together.
 There can be significant in-congruence between past and present, and between present and future.
 Its extremely important that the story being told by the financial statements (and the narrative report that should be included to minimize assumptions and off base interpretations) is congruent, well balanced, and flows from one period to the other without being disjointed or inconsistent.

 Too often, business owners provide all the information, but don’t reconcile the collective package to make sure the story being told is tight and accurate and seamless from beginning to end.